Office Hours as a Tool of Oppression

 Large-enrollment CS courses often rely on large-scale office hours staffed by multiple TAs helping students one-on-one, one after the other.
 Typically, these interactions are discrete sessions during which the TA helps the student make progress on homework.
 Within this context, the question, “Why do some students struggle with learning CS more than other students?” has been on my mind especially in the past few months: Towards Robust CS Education, Sending Mixed Messages, and On GPS Syndrome.

-Large-scale office hours can be tools of oppression: rather than closing achievement gaps, they instead reinforce the status quo.
-As a pedagogy problem, large-scale office hours subscribe to the banking model of education (Freire, 1968): they create in students a dependence on instructor help and, moreover, socialize students to become passive recipients of information.
+Large-scale office hours can be tools of oppression: rather than helping students to grow, they instead reinforce the status quo.
+From a pedagogic perspective, large-scale office hours typically subscribe to the banking model of education (Freire, 1968): they create in students a dependence on instructor help and, moreover, socialize students to become passive recipients of information.
 Students receive assistance in office hours, which helps them make progress on homework assignments.

 Critically, however, this model of assistance fails to engender praxis, which Freire defines as “reflection and action directed at the structures to be transformed.”
 The student condition is often unchanged after an office hours interaction.
 While their homework moves towards a more complete state, the same cannot necessarily be said for the student’s understanding and sense of self-efficacy.
 Large-scale office hours optimize for the delivery of teaching, not learning.